 Reporting Your Accident to the Police

-If you are reading this article, you are probably way past the need to deal with the immediate concerns of an accident.
 If you did not report the accident when it occurred, you can still go to your local police station and file a report so that your accident has an official starting point in its paper trail.
 The crash report may be used as evidence for your case to establish that the at-fault driver left the accident scene and that you experienced damages.

 - What did the car look like?
 Did you see the car’s make and model?

 - What was the license plate number?
 Do you remember any numbers or letters it had?